Back to Blogs

 One important clue is the sender.
 Phishing messages often come from email addresses or phone numbers that look slightly unusual, include misspellings, or do not match official company domains.
 Many messages also use generic greetings instead of your real name.

 Links and attachments are another major red flag.
 Clicking a link may take you to a website that looks real but is designed to steal login information.
 Downloading attachments can install harmful software on your device.
-Legitimate organizations rarely ask for sensitive information through unsolicited messages.
+Legitimate organizations rarely ask for sensitive information through unsolicited messages—especially without proper account and internet security safeguards.

 Strong passwords and additional security steps provide important protection.
 Using unique passwords for important accounts and enabling extra verification can limit damage even if a scam attempt succeeds.
 Keeping devices and apps updated also helps close security gaps.